-I am a creative senior marketing communications professional with nearly 25 years’ experience in the charity, public and private sectors, with strengths in strategic marketing communications, engagement and campaigns gained both in-house and in consultancy.
+I am a creative senior marketing communications professional with over 20 years’ experience in the charity, public and private sectors, with strengths in strategic marketing communications, engagement and campaigns gained both in-house and in consultancy.

 My passion for issues-based communications stems from a previous career in the social care field.
-I’ve been a volunteer for several charities.
-I was a trustee for family support charity Home-Start St Albans for five years and I’m currently a school governor.
-My focus as a freelance consultant is on the not for profit sector.
+I’ve been a volunteer for several charities, most recently as trustee for family support charity Home-Start St Albans.
+As a result, my particular focus as a freelance consultant is on the not for profit sector.

 I have a degree in Social Policy and a CAM Diploma in Public Relations.

-- Implemented and embedded a re-brand across the Citizens Advice Service.
+- Implementing and embedding a re-brand across the Citizens Advice Service.
 The National Association of Citizens Advice Bureaux (widely known as NACAB) became Citizens Advice to align itself more closely with its member bureaux.

-- Established county-wide Northamptonshire Carers’ Award as part of an integrated campaign – Look after someone?
+- Establishing county-wide Northamptonshire Carers’ Award as part of an integrated campaign – Look after someone?
 Who looks after you? – to raise the profile of carers and encourage take-up of carer support services.
-The awards are now in their sixth year.
+The awards are now in their fifth year.

 - Who’s the Daddy? campaign prompted a 16% increase in the use of young people’s contraception and sexual health services in Peterborough, after a short film shot in the city and featuring two ‘pregnant’ teenage boys went viral.